kokkos/kokkos-core-wiki/docs/source/API/core/c_style_memory_management/malloc.rst

 Parameters
 ----------

+.. cppkokkos:member:: const string& label

-``label``: A user provided string which is used in profiling and debugging tools via the KokkosP Profiling Tools.
+* A user provided string which is used in profiling and debugging tools via the KokkosP Profiling Tools.

+.. cppkokkos:member:: size_t size

-``size``: The number of bytes to allocate.
+* The number of bytes to allocate.

 Template parameters
 -------------------